 Confidential Process… The mediation process is confidential – nothing said in mediation can be used by either party during litigation in the event that mediation is terminated.

 I am a trained and experienced family law mediator.
 I can provide confidential mediation services to a couple who is divorcing or separating, which includes preparation and filing of all documents necessary to obtain a Judgment of Dissolution or Judgment of Legal Separation.
-If mediation is desired, both parties must be present for the initial consultation.

 I also work as a consulting attorney for individual clients who are already in mediation with another mediator and would like additional support and advice as they go through the mediation process.